Skill Sheet: What You Will Learn Here

 How to calculate them

-To calculate the Heiken-Ashi candlestick, we use the open-high-low-close (OHLC) from the current period and open-close data from the prior period.
+To make the Heiken-Ashi chart, we use the open-high-low-close (OHLC) from the current period and open-close data from the prior period.
 The formula for calculations is as given below:

 - Heiken-Ashi close = (Open+High+Low+Close)/4, which is simply the average price of the current period bar